xlladdins/xll/docs/Excel4MacrosH-P.md

 | 1              | All the pages                                                                          |
 | 2              | Prints a specified range.
 If range\_num is 2, then from and to are required arguments. |

-From    specifies the first page to print.
+From&nbsp;&nbsp;&nbsp;&nbsp;specifies the first page to print.
 This argument is ignored unless range\_num equals 2.

-To    specifies the last page to print.
+To&nbsp;&nbsp;&nbsp;&nbsp;specifies the last page to print.
 This argument is ignored unless range\_num equals 2.

-Copies    specifies the number of copies to print.
+Copies&nbsp;&nbsp;&nbsp;&nbsp;specifies the number of copies to print.
 If omitted, the default is 1.

-Draft    This argument overrides the draft argument from the PAGE.SETUP function.
+Draft&nbsp;&nbsp;&nbsp;&nbsp;This argument overrides the draft argument from the PAGE.SETUP function.
 If omitted, the Draft Setting from the Page.Setup function is used.

-Preview    is a logical value corresponding to the Print Preview button in the Print dialog box.
+Preview&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Print Preview button in the Print dialog box.
 If TRUE, the print preview window will be displayed.
 If FALSE, the window will not be displayed

-Print\_what    is a number from 1 to 3 that specifies what parts of the sheet or macro sheet to print.
+Print\_what&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 3 that
+specifies what parts of the sheet or macro sheet to print.
 If a chart is active, print\_what is ignored.
 This argument will override the setting in the Page Setup dialog box.
 If omitted, the note argument in the Page.Setup function is used to determine whether to print notes or not.

 |                 |                      |
 | --------------- | -------------------- |